Kamal M. Ibrahim

 I am interested in the spatial and temporal dynamics of genes in natural populations.
-My current research focuses on the molecular systematics and conservation genetics of the fauna of the Horn of Africa with emphasis on ungulates (along the Red Sea coast), mosquitoes (northern Sudan), and termites (in central and southern Ethiopia).
+My current research focuses on the conservation genetics and molecular systematics of the fauna of the Horn of Africa with emphasis on ungulates (along the Red Sea coast), mosquitoes (northern Sudan), and termites (in central and southern Ethiopia).
 I also study the population dynamics and genetics of the African armyworm, the desert locust and the Southern Pine Beetle.

 I have collaborated as a population geneticist in numerous other studies including: the phylogeography and post-glacial colonization history of insect species in mainland Europe and the Canary Islands, the genetics of phylopatry in the European wild rabbit, speciation in the cichlids of lake Malawi, stock discrimination in Northern Atlantic fisheries, and, assessment of genetic diversity in European domestic ungulates.

 Ph.D., University of Cambridge, England

 Zool 585Z (Molecular Ecology), Biol 305 (Genetics), Zool 304 (Evolution), Zool 578 (Population Genetics), Zool 305 (Genetics Laboratory), UHON 351 (Evolutionary Biology and Religion), Zool 482 (Senior Seminar), Biol 202 (Human Genetics and Health).

 Population Genetics, Molecular Ecology